 If you were injured by a co-worker, it might seem like a logical first step to file a personal injury lawsuit.
 In the state of Wisconsin, while suing your co-worker or employer may ultimately be an option, it is beneficial to file a Worker’s Compensation claim first.

-Injured by a coworker: WI personal injury settlements Injured in the workplace by a coworker
+Injured by a coworker: WI personal injury settlements Workplace injury lawyers in Milwaukee

 Steps of Worker’s Compensation

 If you are injured by a coworker, it is important to complete these steps without delay.
 Any delay may be detrimental to your health and to the amount of compensation you may receive.

 - Immediately report the injury to your supervisor.
 Seek medical attention.
 Update your supervisor on the status of your injury.

 - Your employer reports your national general claim to the insurance company.

 - The insurance company reports the claim to Worker’s Compensation Division office.

 - If approved, your employer’s insurance company pays your medical costs.
 If you miss more than three days of work, you may be eligible for compensation of lost wages.